awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 If AWS Cloud9 doesn't display the IDE after at least five minutes, there might be a problem with your web browser, your AWS access permissions, the instance, or the associated virtual private cloud \(VPC\)\.
 For possible fixes, see [Cannot open an environment](troubleshooting.md#troubleshooting-env-loading) in *Troubleshooting*\.

-## Creating an EC2 Environment with code<a name="create-environment-code"></a>
+## Creating an environment with code<a name="create-environment-code"></a>

 To use code to create an EC2 environment in AWS Cloud9, call the AWS Cloud9 create EC2 environment operation, as follows\.

-**Note**
+**Important**
-Currently, you cannot use code to create an Ubuntu Server\-based EC2 environment, for example by using the AWS CLI, AWS CloudFormation, the AWS SDKs, the Tools for Windows PowerShell, or the AWS Cloud9 API\.
-Currently, you can only use code to create an EC2 environment that is connected to Amazon Linux\.
-Using code to create an Ubuntu Server\-based EC2 environment is expected in the future\.
+Currently, only environments connected to Amazon Linux can be created with code\.
+You can't use code to create an Amazon Linux 2\-based or an Ubuntu Server\-based EC2 environment\. \(Creating an environment with code refers to using the AWS CLI, AWS CloudFormation, the AWS SDKs, the AWS Tools for PowerShell, or the AWS Cloud9 API\.\)
+We're planning code\-creation support for Amazon Linux 2 and are evaluating support for Ubuntu Server\.
+In the meantime, for EC2 environments backed by Amazon Linux 2 or Ubuntu Server, use the [console option](#create-environment-console)\.

 ****